jonath92/cinnamon-template-applet/README.md

-This repo can be used as a template to create linux mint applets with Typescript and webpack support (which allows to use node packages).
+This repo can be used as a template to create Cinnamon applets with Typescript and webpack support (which allows to use node packages).

 # Installation